-- to communicate with at least one message manager nodes with means for storing messages and at least one destination across a multicast communication channel - to receive a message from said message client, and - depending on the content of said message, to transmit message data across said multicast communication to at least one of said message manager nodes, said message comprising a destination information addressing a destination, further comprising computer readable code means for enabling the computer - to receive message data containing a client information from a message manager node, and - to transmit, depending on the content of said message data, a message to the message client addressed by said message data.
+to communicate with at least one of a plurality of message manager nodes comprising means for storing messages and at least one destination across a multicast commu- nication channel, said destination being at least one of a queue and a topic;

+to receive a message from said message client, and

+- depending on the content of said message, to transmit message data across said multicast communication to at 25 least one of said message manager nodes, said message comprising a destination information addressing a destination, - further comprising computer readable code means for enabling the computer: - to receive message data containing a client information from a message manager node, and - to transmit, depending on the content of said message data, a message to the message client addressed by said message data.

-14. A computer program product according to claim 13, wherein said computer readable code means for enabling the computer to establish a connection to a message client comprise means employing a library written in the Java language and conforming to the Java Message Service API.
+14. The computer-readable medium of claim 13, wherein said computer readable code means for enabling the computer to establish a connection to a message client comprise means employing a library written in the Java language and conforming to the Java Message Service API.

-15. A computer program product according to claim 13, wherein said computer readable code means comprise the following elements:

-- a core module comprising session tasks and session command dispatchers, - a client I/O module for routing commands, sending messages to a message client and receiving messages from a message client, said client I/O module comprising command routing means and connection management means, and - a cluster I/O module for routing commands, sending messages to a message manager and receiving messages from a message manager, said client I/O module comprising command routing means and channel management means.
+15. The computer-readable medium of claim 13, wherein said computer readable code means comprise the following elements: a core module comprising session tasks and session command dispatchers, a client I/O module for routing commands, sending messages to a message client and 45 receiving messages from a message client, said client I/O module comprising command routing means and connection management means, and a cluster I/O module for routing commands, sending messages to a message manager and receiving messages from a message manager, said client I/O solution to module comprising command routing means and channel management means.

-16. A computer program product according to claim 13, wherein said computer readable code means comprise configuration data, means for creating a digest of said configuration data and means for sending said digest to other client manager nodes and means for receiving a configuration data digest from other client manager nodes, as well as means for acquiring configuration data from other client manager nodes in case the digest of its configuration data and a received configuration data digest do not match.
+16. The computer-readable medium of claim 13, wherein said computer readable code means comprise configuration data, means for creating a digest of said configuration data 55 and means for sending said digest to other client manager nodes and means for receiving a configuration data digest from other client manager nodes, as well as means for acquiring configuration data from other client manager nodes in case the digest of its configuration data and a 60 received configuration data digest do not match.

-17. A computer program product comprising a computer usable medium having computer readable program code means embodied therein for enabling a computer to serve as a message manager node in a server cluster, the program product comprising computer readable code means for enabling the computer

-- to communicate with at least one client manager across a multicast communication channel, - to receive message data from said client manager node, said message data comprising a destination information addressing a destination, - depending on the destination information, to store said message data, - to maintain a list of client subscriptions, and - to compare the list of client subscriptions to available messages, and, when there is a match, for transmitting message information with a client information to a client server across said multicast communication channel.
+17. A computer-readable medium having computer readable program code means embodied therein for enabling a computer to serve as a message manager node in a server cluster, the computer-readable medium comprising com- 65 puter readable code means for enabling the computer to communicate with at least one client manager across a 30 multicast communication channel, to receive message data from said client manager node, said message data comprising a destination information addressing a destination, depending on the destination information, to store said message data, to maintain a list of client subscriptions, and to compare the list of client subscriptions to available messages, and, when there is a match, for transmitting message information with a client information to a client server across said multicast communication channel.

-18. A computer program product according to claim 17, wherein said computer readable code means comprise the following elements:

-- a core module comprising a destination manager task, an admin manager task, a config distributor task, a reliability manager task an destination tasks, at least one destination command dispatcher, and - a cluster I/O module for routing commands, sending messages to a client manager and receiving messages and requests from a client manager, said client I/O module comprising command routing means and channel management means.
+18. The computer-readable medium of claim 17, wherein said computer readable code means comprise the following elements: a core module comprising a destination manager task, an admin manager task, a config distributor task, a reliability manager task an destination tasks, at least one destination command dispatcher, and a cluster I/O module for routing commands, sending messages to a client manager and receiving messages and requests from a client manager, said client I/O module comprising command routing means and channel management means.